CyberMafia5687/2018-Rover-Ruckus/README.md

 Hello there, fellow teams!

 This is Team 5687, Cyber Mafia.
-We're out of Carson City, Nevada, US.
+We're from Carson City, Nevada, US.
 In this repository, you'll find the following programs:

 1. Constants (this is our class for any constants that show up in multiple programs)